-- EE launched its 5G services on 30 May in six cities.
-Belfast, Birmingham, Cardiff, Edinburgh, London and Manchester are the first to get it.
-It has also listed the next locations in its 2019 UK rollout as Bristol, Coventry, Glasgow, Hull, Leeds, Leicester, Liverpool, Newcastle, Nottingham and Sheffield.
-Next year will then see further sites connected, including Aberdeen, Cambridge, Derby, Gloucester, Peterborough, Plymouth, Portsmouth, Southampton, Wolverhampton and Worcester.
+Belfast, Birmingham, Cardiff, Edinburgh, London and Manchester are the first to have it.
+EE has also listed the next locations in its 2019 UK rollout as Bristol, Coventry, Glasgow, Hull, Leeds, Leicester, Liverpool, Newcastle, Nottingham and Sheffield.
+Next year (2020) will then see further sites connected, including Aberdeen, Cambridge, Derby, Gloucester, Peterborough, Plymouth, Portsmouth, Southampton, Wolverhampton and Worcester.

-- Vodafone turned on its 5G network on 3 July and it's now available in 15 towns & cities: It orignally launched in Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London and Manchester.
-On 24 July, it added Birkenhead, Bolton, Gatwick, Lancaster, Newbury, Plymouth, Stoke-on-Trent and Wolverhampton.
+Vodafone originally launched its 5G network in Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London and Manchester but now extends to Birkenhead, Bolton, Gatwick, Lancaster, Newbury, Plymouth, Stoke-on-Trent and Wolverhampton.
 It has also promised a further seven places will be switched on "later this year" – in Blackpool, Bournemouth, Guildford, Portsmouth, Reading, Southampton and Warrington.

-- Three will launch its 5G services in London this August.
-Three is yet to set a precise date but has claimed it's to launch "the UK's fastest 5G network in August" and will introduce a 5G home broadband service.
-This will initially be limited to London but will extend to 24 other locations by the end of the year.
+Three claims to be "building the UK's fastest 5G network" and has introduced a 5G home broadband service.
+This is currently limited to London but will extend to 24 other locations by the end of the year.
 These will be: Birmingham, Bolton, Bristol, Bradford, Brighton, Cardiff, Coventry, Derby, Edinburgh, Glasgow, Hull, Leicester, Leeds, Liverpool, Manchester, Middlesbrough, Milton Keynes, Nottingham, Reading, Rotherham, Sheffield, Slough, Sunderland and Wolverhampton.

-- O2 will launch 5G in October.
-It has yet to set an exact date, but will initially launch 5G in areas of Belfast, Cardiff, Edinburgh, London, Slough and Leeds.
+O2 has yet to set an exact date, but will initially launch 5G in areas of Belfast, Cardiff, Edinburgh, London, Slough and Leeds.
 O2 has said it expects 5G to be live in a total of 20 towns and cities "by the end of the year", and a total of 50 towns and cities by "summer 2020".

 Not many just yet, including no iPhones.
 So if you've just signed up to a new contract that includes a phone, you could realistically be years away from connecting to 5G.
-Both EE and Vodafone offer 5G Sim only contracts in addition to deals which include the handset, with the models currently available to order listed below.
+Both EE and Vodafone offer 5G Sim only contracts in addition to deals which include the handset, with the models currently available and Sim free pricing where available below.